-3.1.1 The reconciliation of the balances of SGL transfer forms as per bank's books should be periodically checked by the internal audit department.
+- 3.1.1 The reconciliation of the balances of SGL transfer forms as per bank's books should be periodically checked by the internal audit department. - 3.1.2 In view of the possibility of abuse, purchase and sale of government securities etc. should be separately subjected to audit by internal auditors (and in the absence of internal auditors by Chartered Accountants out of the panel maintained by the Registrar of Co-operative Societies) and the results of their audit should be placed before the Board of Directors once every quarter.

-- 3.1.2 In view of the possibility of abuse, purchase and sale of government securities etc. should be separately subjected to audit by internal auditors (and in the absence of internal auditors by Chartered Accountants out of the panel maintained by the Registrar of Co-operative Societies) and the results of their audit should be placed before the Board of Directors once every quarter. - 3.1.3 The internal auditors (Chartered Accountants/Statutory Auditors in the absence of Internal Auditors) who audit the treasury operations should also scrutinise that: - 3.1.3.1 Adherence to the aggregate upper contract limit for each of the approved brokers is within a limit of 5% of total transactions (both purchase and sales) entered into by the bank during a year.
-The internal auditor should ensure that disproportionate part of the business is not transacted through only one or a few brokers and that aggregate contract limits for each of the approved brokers are not exceeded.
+3.1.3 The audit should scrutinise that:

+- Adherence to the aggregate upper contract limit for each of the approved brokers is within a limit of 5% of total transactions (both purchase and sales) entered into by the bank during a year. - that disproportionate part of the business is not transacted through only one or a few brokers and that aggregate contract limits for each of the approved brokers are not exceeded.
 The limit should cover both the business initiated by the bank and the business offered/brought to the bank by broker.
-The internal auditors should include this aspect in their report to the Chief Executive Officer of the bank.
-Besides, the business put through any individual broker or brokers in excess of the limit of 5% of total transactions entered into by the bank during the year with the reasons therefor, should be covered in the half-yearly review to the Board of Directors; and - 3.1.3.2 The deals have been undertaken in the best interest of the bank.
+The business put through any individual broker or brokers in excess of the limit of 5% of total transactions entered into by the bank during the year with the reasons therefor, should be covered in the half-yearly review to the Board of Directors; and

+• The deals have been undertaken in the best interest of the bank.